urbit/urbit.org-reloaded/content/faq.md

 The security of the runtime, [Vere](@/docs/vere/_index.md), has not yet been adequately assessed or systematically hardened.

 All communication on Urbit is end-to-end encrypted.
-However, the [event log](@/docs/glossary/eventlog.md) is not encrypted at rest and we plan to give users that option in the future.
+However, the [event log](@/docs/glossary/eventlog.md) is not encrypted at rest but we plan to give users that option in the future.

 Tlon keeps a quantum computing expert on staff and understands that post-quantum cryptographic methods must be implemented sooner than later, since any data not already encrypted using these methods is at risk of being collected and decrypted once sufficiently powerful quantum computers exist.
 [NIST](https://www.nist.gov/) anticipates the release of their preliminary findings on [post-quantum cryptography standards](https://csrc.nist.gov/projects/post-quantum-cryptography) around the end of 2021, with full guidelines following in 2024.
 Tlon will develop a strategy for post-quantum encryption for Urbit following their recommendations.